Huidi Xiang: the maxim of the tomato

 Artist-led walkthrough: Saturday, April 26, Noon

 Xiang’s installation amplifies this tension, reflecting on the hidden costs of care in systems that extract emotional and domestic labor as an endless resource.
-The exhibition space becomes a “palace of wounded tomatoes”, where 3D-printed stainless steel tomato forms—some resting on the floor, others suspended in midair—bear the marks of exhaustion and overuse.
-Many are punctured with needles, while others are split open to reveal fragile, vulnerable interiors, inspired by the soft, crying “inner child” of Kirby.
-An oversized needle pierces aluminum tomato silhouettes, literally threading through the gallery walls, binding and destabilizing the space.
+The exhibition space becomes a “palace of wounded tomatoes”, where 3D-printed stainless steel tomato forms are stabbed by needles pushed in by disembodied hands.
+Some are split open to reveal a small figure, inspired by the soft, crying “inner child” of Kirby, perhaps sick after consuming too much of these superfoods.
+On the walls, an oversized needle threads through aluminum tomato silhouettes, both binding and breaking apart the space.

 About the Artist